 · What acts of courage does educational leadership require from you?

-· What comforts (safety) need to be pushed aside in order to advance forward?
+· What comforts or safety need to be pushed aside in order to advance forward?

-1. Build learning relationships – not compliance ones
+1. Building learning relationships – not compliance ones

-2. Empower your team – no power over your team
+2. Empowering your team – no power over your team

-3. Embrace difficulties and challenges – not formulas or recipes
+3. Embracing difficulties and challenges – not formulas or recipes

-4. Engage in learning together – not isolation and individualism
+4. Engaging in learning together – not isolation and individualism

 1. Building learning relationships